invoke-ai/invoke-training/docs/tutorials/stable_diffusion/dpo_lora_sd.md

 ## Experiment 1: `pickapic_v2` LoRA Training

 The Diffusion-DPO paper does full model fine-tuning on the [pickapic_v2](https://huggingface.co/datasets/yuvalkirstain/pickapic_v2) dataset, which consists of roughly 1M AI-generated image pairs with preference annotations.
-In this experiment, we attempt to fine-tune a Stable Diffusion LoRA model using a subset of the pickapi_v2 dataset.
+In this experiment, we attempt to fine-tune a Stable Diffusion LoRA model using a small subset of the pickapi_v2 dataset.

 Run this experiment with the following command:
 ```bash